– What’s the average age of the campers?

 How long does it take to get to the glacier?Top

-You ride 2 high speed quads, take a short bus ride round to the final quad and then ski down into the glacier.
+You ride 2 gondolas , take a short bus ride round to the final quad chair and then ski down into the glacier.
 It takes about 45 minutes to ride to the top and you’ll enjoy some of the most beautiful scenery on the planet, including a bird’s eye view of bears, most days.
 During the earlier sessions you can usually ski from the glacier down to the top of the Solar Coaster Chair which cuts out one chair and the bus ride.
 Note that you can check your skis at the top of Solar Coaster so you do not have to carry them to and from the mountain each day.

 Who will my coach be?
 Top